-Last week we hosted a webinar with a panel of Arlo customers to find out how they are moving courses to live online in the wake of COVID-19.
+Last week we hosted a webinar with a panel of Arlo customers to find out how they are transitioning to live online training in the wake of COVID-19.
 We were joined by Bruce Cooper from Springhouse, Anne Cave from Selwyn Community Education and Margarita Sanding from IRI, who have successfully transitioned their face-to-face courses to live online.

 This is part of an ongoing webinar series that Arlo training company software is running to help training providers transition to online, share industry knowledge, and answer your burning questions.
 If you missed it, you can watch the recording.

 Here are some of the key themes and takeaways from the webinar:

-1. Pricing for online vs face to face
+1. Pricing for live online training vs face-to-face

 This was a common question from attendees throughout the webinar, with many wanting to know if training providers should be discounting their remote live online courses, on the premise that they’re cheaper to run than a face to face course.

 Our panelists collectively disagreed.